Skip to content

 Or this:

 Where will we buy a Chic-O-Sticks?
 Do they sell rolling paper at Target?
-Will they put eco-friendly bathrooms next to the charger where we can “recycle our own waste?”
+Will they put eco-friendly bathrooms next to the charger where we can “recycle our waste?”
 What about cleaning the windshield?
-Where do we throw out incriminating evidence– like botox syringes, McDonalds wrappers and Neiman’s receipts?
+Where do we dispose of incriminating evidence —like Botox syringes, McDonald’s wrappers, and Neiman Marcus receipts?
 I’m just not sure that’s a world I wanna live in.